EnviroDIY/RTC_I2C/readme.md

 * DS1307,
 * DS1337,
 * DS3231,
 * MCP79410,
 * PCF8523,
 * PCF8563,
 * RS5C372,
 * RV-3028,
 * RV-3032,
 * RV-8523,
 * RV-8803, and
 * SD2405.

 The interface is minimal, but is just enough to get the basic functionality.
 And it is provided by a base class.
 This means you can even use many RTCs in parallel without caring about what particular model you use.
 I tried to identify the least common denominator of the functionality.
 However, I wanted to have some kind of alarm, and being able to make use of an offset register and read the temperature, if possible.
 Unfortunately, one RTC does not have alarms at all,  one RTC does not allow recurring alarms, a few RTCs do not have an offset register, and many do not posses the ability to read out the temperature.

 In order to check at runtime what capabilities an RTC has, the method `getCapabilities()` will be useful (see table entry below).
 The list of capabilities and at which pins you can sense the different signals appears in a table in [a section further down](#capa).

 In addition, one can, of course, extend each particular RTC class with methods catering for the particular RTC model, if one wishes to do so.

-This library uses Paul Stoffregen's [*Time*](https://github.com/PaulStoffregen/Time) library.

 ## Methods of the RTC class